BYU-ITC-544/milestones/milestone-2/Milestone 2: Risk & Operational Assessments.md

 1. Determine likelihood and impact: Determine the likelihood and impact of each potential risk based on the identified threats and vulnerabilities.
 This can be done using a risk matrix or other risk assessment tools.

-1. Prioritize risks: Prioritize the risks based on their likelihood and impact, and assign a risk level to each risk.
+1. Prioritize risks: Prioritize the risks based on their likelihood and impact and assign a risk level to each risk.

 1. Develop mitigation strategies: Develop mitigation strategies to reduce the risk level of each identified risk.
 Mitigation strategies can include implementing security controls such as firewalls, intrusion detection and prevention systems, access controls, and encryption.